Consultations & Tree Inspections

 During a tree inspection, our arborists look at many things to evaluate the vigor and health of a tree, including the four points below.

 Is the tree producing new leaves or buds, and what do they look like?

 A reduction in the extension of shoots (new growing parts), such as buds or new leaves, is a fairly reliable cue that the tree’s health has recently changed.
-To evaluate this factor, our arborists compare the growth of the shoots over the past three years and determine whether there is a reduction in the tree’s typical growth pattern.
+To evaluate this, our arborists compare the growth of the shoots over the past three years to see whether there’s a reduction in the tree’s typical growth pattern.
 Obviously, we can’t do this unless the tree has had regular check-ups.